 Working from critical understandings of existing situations, between inside and outside, our students materialise architecture across these scales.
 Creating places that embody the concerns of contemporary society and culture in a direct, immediate and inclusive manner, making them both perceivable and available to the citizen.

-This autumn, the chair of Interiors Buildings Cities will offer the following studios:
+This spring, the chair of Interiors Buildings Cities will offer the following studios: